pammacdotnet/TypstPaper/paper.typ

 #let mathbf(input) = { $upright(bold(#input))$ }

 = Introduction
-#first-paragraph[Typst][is a new markup-based typesetting language (and its associated tooling ecosystem) for technical and scientific documents.
+#first-paragraph[Typst][is a new markup-based typesetting language (and its associated-tooling ecosystem) for technical and scientific documents.
 It is designed to be an alternative both to advanced tools like LaTeX and simpler tools like Microsoft Word and Google Docs.
-The goal with Typst is to build a typesetting tool that is highly capable, extensible, reliable, fast and exceptionally easy to use.
+The goal with Typst is to build a typesetting framework that is highly capable, extensible, reliable, fast and exceptionally easy to use.
 For instance, with Typst, it is possible to:]

 - Create professional-quality documents with ease.
 - Access extensive functionality, including mathematical typesetting, figure management, and an auto-generated table of contents.